ProcessMaker/processmaker/ProcessMaker/ImportExport/README.md

   - Logic to run when importing the model.
 This is where you re-associate the dependencies to the model.
 Since IDs change across instances, this is where you will handle that.
 - `handleDuplicateAttributes()` (optional)
   - Logic to run if a column must be unique and already exists on the target instance

+See Exporting Assets and Importing Assets below for more information

 ## Exporter Extensions
 Extensions are used in packages to extend an Exporter class defined in core